Recipe for traditional Austrian Baked Semolina Porridge (Grieß-Schmarrn) with pear compote.

 - 1 pinch ground cinnamon

-- Bring the milk to a boil in a saucepan.
-Stir in the semolina and pinch of salt.
-Add the butter and simmer on low heat, stirring constantly, until the porridge becomes firmer and harder to stir.
+- In a saucepan, bring the milk to a boil.
+Cut the vanilla pod lenghtwise and scrape out the pulp.
+Wash lemon and grate the zest with a fine grater.When the milk is boiling, stir in the semolina and all of the ingredients for the porridge.
+Let simmer on low heat, stirring constantly, until the porridge becomes firmer and harder to stir.

 - Preheat oven to 180 ° C.

-- Pour semolina into a buttered ovenproof pan.
-Cut the vanilla pod lenghtwise and scrape out the pulp.
-Stir in lemon peel and vanilla.
-Sprinkle with almonds and bake for about 30 minutes until the surface is brownish and crispy.
+- Pour in the porridge and sprinkle with almonds.Bake for about 30 minutes until the surface is brownish and crispy.
 Then stir with a fork and bake again for about 10 more minutes.

 Pear Compote